-Having enjoyed your meal and a couple of drinks you may wish to retire to your Gardiner Street accommodation for a short break.
+Having enjoyed a meal and a couple of drinks in Temple Bar you may wish to retire to your Gardiner Street accommodation for a short break.
 Later in the evening you may wish to enjoy a movie at one of the local cinemas, a play at the theatre or simply a few drinks, great craic and traditional Irish music in any of the array of traditional Irish pubs in Dublin.
 If you are looking for some late night Clubbing there is plenty to choose from, however, if you are going out at night, please be safe, stay in the company of friends and never travel alone.
 Dublin has a population of over 2 million people and is no different from any other capital city in the world.

 The Iveagh Gardens, Clonmel Street, Dublin 2, are less well known than Stephen’s Green yet are every bit as much an artistic landscape to be enjoyed (entry FREE).
 The Iveagh Gardens were designed in 1865 by Ninian Niven as an intermediate design between the ‘French Formal’ and the ‘English Landscape’ styles.
 The Iveagh Gardens include a unique collection of landscape features which include Rustic Grottos and cascade, sunken formal panels of lawn with Fountain Centre pieces, wilderness, wood-lands, Maze, Rosarium, American Garden, Archery Grounds, Rockeries and Rooteries.
 The recently restored Cascade and exotic tree ferns all help to create a sense of wonder in the ‘Secret Garden’.
 The pre 1860s rose varieties add an extra dimension to the Victorian Rosarium.